 In the example of the van, we increased the value of our vehicles (assets) so that was written down as a positive debit.
 We also decreased our cash (assets) so that was written down as a negative credit.

 It is upon these rules that the handling of liabilities, equity, revenue, and expenses is oriented.
 We’ll explore the classification for these below.

 For those familiar with the Balance Sheet formula (Assets = Liabilities + Equity), note how this system of double entry bookkeeping maintains a balanced Balance Sheet.

-Recalling our rule: Debits reflect increases to assets and Credits reflect decreases assets, you should start to see how this will work for liabilities and equity.
+Given the equilibrium formula (Assets = Liabilities + Equity) and recalling our rule: Debits reflect increases to assets and Credits reflect decreases assets, you should start to see how this will play out for liabilities and equity.

 The effect of this system is that the sign (+/-) of debits and credit for liabilities and equity are the opposite of assets.
 This gives us Rule #3: